Leen15/aws-resizer/readme.md

 Available Endpoints:
 --------------------
 **/dimensions**
-Return the list of available dimensions that the service allow to use
+Return the list of available dimensions that the service allows to use

 **/upload**
 Simple page for upload an image file (max size 10M)